-- 4.1 This award covers employers throughout Australia that operate airports and their employees in the classifications in clause 14-Classifications to the exclusion of any other modern award. - 4.2 This award does not cover an employee employed by a Local Government employer covered by another award. - 4.3 This award covers: - (a) on-hire employees working in a classification defined in clause 14-Classifications and the on-hire employers of those employees while engaged in the performance of work for an employer throughout Australia that operates airports.
-Clause 4.3(a) operates subject to the exclusions from coverage in this award. - (b) employers which provide group training services for apprentices and/or trainees working in a classification defined in clause 14-Classifications and those apprentices and/or trainees engaged by a group training service hosted by an employer to perform work at a location where the activities described herein are being performed.
-Clause 4.3(b) operates subject to the exclusions from coverage in this award.
+- 4.1 This award covers employers throughout Australia that operate airports and their employees in the classifications in clause 14-Classifications to the exclusion of any other modern award. - 4.2 This award does not cover an employee employed by a Local Government employer covered by another award. - 4.3 This award covers any employer which supplies labour on an on-hire basis in the industry set out in clause 4.1 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
+This subclause operates subject to the exclusions from coverage in this award. - 4.4 This award covers employers which provide group training services for apprentices and/or trainees engaged in the industry and/or parts of industry set out at clause 4.1 and those apprentices and/or trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
+This subclause operates subject to the exclusions from coverage in this award.

-4.4 The award does not cover:
+4.5 The award does not cover:

-- (a) an employee excluded from award coverage by the Act; - (b) employees who are covered by a modern enterprise award, or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - employees who are covered by a State reference public sector modern award, or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.5 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.
+- (a) an employee excluded from award coverage by the Act; - (b) employees who are covered by a modern enterprise award, or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (c) employees who are covered by a State reference public sector modern award, or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.6 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.